Ultimate Guide to the Real Estate “iBuyers” in 2024

 The CEO of Knock estimated that by 2029, half of all residential home sales will be facilitated by iBuyers.

 Since then, over half of all the iBuyers launched have shut down and Opendoor is scaling back its purchasing.
-Knock, itself, pivoted from a iBuyer model to a power buyer model and eventually a mortgage company.
+Knock, itself started as an iBuyer model, pivoted from an iBuyer model to a power buyer model and eventually a mortgage company.

 The most concentrated iBuyer market has approached a 10% market share of all transactions.